lucianoruizm/BT-La-Costa/README.md

 The objective of this project is that people find a job in an easy and orderly way.
-The user can create a publication referring to a job offer or job service, a search input is also available to filter the posts. in this case the project is originally based in La Costa, Buenos Aires, Argentina.
+The user can create a publication referring to a job offer or job service, a search input is also available to filter the posts.
+In this case the project is originally based in La Costa, Buenos Aires, Argentina.

 Student project:
 Desarrollo de un Sitio Web para la búsqueda laboral: “Busco Trabajo La Costa”: